🌿 Share this page

 NSAIDs may increase your blood pressure.
 Cough and cold medicines also frequently contain decongestants.
 NSAIDs reduce the blood flow to the kidneys, which makes them work more slowly.

-When your kidneys are not working well, fluid then builds up in your body and the more fluid in your bloodstream, the higher your blood pressure.
-Traditional healing unlike Western medicine is linked to wider belief systems and remains integral to the lives of most Africans.
+When your kidneys are not working well, fluid builds up in your body, and the more fluid in your bloodstream, the higher your blood pressure.
+Traditional healing, unlike Western medicine, is linked to wider belief systems and remains integral to the lives of most Africans.

 People consult traditional healers whether or not they can afford medical services.
-Central to indigenous traditions is an awareness of the integral and whole relationship of symbolic and material life.
+Central to indigenous traditions is an awareness of the integral and whole relationship between symbolic and material life.

-Traditional healers over the centuries have developed ritual practices which instill the collective memories of the people and their homeland in individual bodies and minds.
+Traditional healers over the centuries have developed ritual practices that instill the collective memories of the people and their homeland in individual bodies and minds.

-Honey seems to be safe for children over 12 months of age.
+Honey is safe for children over 12 months of age.
 However, don’t give honey to younger children because raw honey can be contaminated with Clostridium botulinum spores, which can cause botulism poisoning in infants or young children.
 This is not a danger for older children or adults.

 Honey bee